12 tips to improve your chances of approval when applying for a new credit card.

 Tip #10: State your actual income

 This is no time to be modest or to exaggerate your income.
 Deflating your income may sabotage your application by reducing the bank’s opinion of your ability to finance a debt.
-You need to show them that you are making enough money to service your lines of credit, so be sure to list all income and other forms of income in your application, including all that tutoring you do in the evenings and your regular lecturing stint at the university.
-Fabricating or inflating your income on the other hand is plain fraud, and that’s punishable by law.
+So if you have multiple sources of income (such as from part-time employment, freelance jobs or government payments), make sure to include these details.
+Fabricating or inflating your income, on the other hand, is considered fraud and punishable by law.

 Mistakes to avoid when applying for a credit card